knime/knime-gateway/README.md

 # KNIME Gateway API definition and related projects

+**IMPORTANT NOTE: though it's called API none of the interfaces or classes of these projects are meant to be public API.
+They can change any time.**

 ## Brief summary of contained projects

 *Note*: some projects contain auto-generated code.
 The code-generation tool etc. is located at 'knime-com-shared/com.knime.gateway.codegen'.